Graffiss/tidio/README.md

 9. List does not have performance issues when selecting/deselecting/scrolling cards.

 Doing this task in typescript is welcome.
 However if you do not feel comfortable with typescript, please change file extension to js.
+Decide by yourself if you want to install additional dependancies, or code some functionality manually.
+All design choices are yours.
+Please have UX in mind when making decisions.

 Optional: Add functional / unit tests with testing library of your choice.